Roseworthy College: Merger

-Roseworthy College remained a separate department of the South Australian government until 1973, when it became a College of Advanced Education under the Education Department, and officially co-educational.
-It had exclusively male students until 1972, and was primarily a residential college.
+Roseworthy College remained a separate department of the South Australian government until 1973 when it became a College of Advanced Education under the Education Department, and officially co-educational.
+Until 1972 it had exclusively male students and was primarily a residential college.

 In 1991, the College merged with the University of Adelaide and became the University's Roseworthy Campus, part of the Faculty of Agricultural and Natural Resource Sciences.
 The merger would see teaching and research in oenology and viticulture transferred to the University's Waite Campus, along with the bulk of its work in plant breeding.
-(The proposal was controversial at the time, and the Student Union Council (RACSUC) held a wake at that time to emphasise the perceived future of the college/campus under the University of Adelaide.)
+(The proposal was controversial at the time, and the Student Union Council (RACSUC) held a wake to emphasize the perceived future of the college/campus under the University of Adelaide.)

-From the mid 1990s, the major focus of the campus turned to dryland agriculture, natural resource management and animal production.
-The campus is also now home to South Australia's first pre-service Veterinary Science training program, which commenced in purpose built facilities in 2010.
+From the mid-1990s, the major focus of the campus turned to dryland agriculture, natural resource management and animal production.
+The campus is also now home to South Australia's first pre-service Veterinary Science training program, which commenced in purpose-built facilities in 2010.
 In 2013, the focus on veterinary science was expanded with the opening of the Equine Health and Performance Centre, a state-of-the-art facility for equine surgery, sports medicine, internal medicine and reproduction.

+Library

+The Roseworthy Agricultural College Library was the library located on the campus.
+It dates back to the former Tassie Memorial Library which was funded by John Tassie in 1920.
+It was built as a memorial to his son, also named John Tassie, who was a student at the college who died during World War I in France.
+It was later expanded in 1945 through donations by A Lowrie, the widow of former principal William Lowrie.
+The William Lowrie Memorial Annexe, which connected to the library in a T-shape, was completed in 1947.
+The library moved to new building in 1974 due to increasing size constraints with the former site later used as a gymnasium.